dxw/playbook/src/working-here/pay-pension-and-benefits.md

-Using BreatheHR similar to the way that you request holiday, there is a TOIL drop down, please write a note as to why you are requesting the leave and this will be approved by a member of the HR team.
+Using BreatheHR similar to the way that you request holiday, there is a TOIL drop down, please write a note as to why you are requesting the leave and this will be approved by a member of the People team.
 Please note this will not deduct from your holiday allowance shown on your BreatheHR dashboard.

 ## Sickness